 It doesn’t need to be a special evening to wear sequins or glitter.
-These wacky trousers pair just as nicely with a cozy oversize sweater or graphic tee for work, brunch or whatever else you have planned.
+These festive trousers pair just as nicely with a cozy oversize sweatshirt and casual kicks for a weekend event with friends.

 The difference between a stunning minimalist ensemble and boring basics all comes down to fit and fabric.
 No, you don’t need to blow your budget on designer pieces, but high-quality fabrics like cashmere or wool will almost always look better than acrylic blends (in addition to being much comfier).
 Similarly, a good tailor can take a pair of slouchy ill-fitting trousers and give them a much more flattering, professional-looking fit.